 0 images remaining

 Peripancreatic inflammatory fat stranding as well is a moderate volume of retroperitoneal free fluid.
 A small amount of mesenteric and perihepatic fluid is also demonstrated.
 The gallbladder is distended, with multiple radioopaque gall stones.
 No pancreatic lesion is detected.
 No evidence of pancreatic necrosis.
-The common bile duct is visualised does not appear to be dilated.
+The common bile duct is visualized does not appear to be dilated.
 No intrahepatic bile duct dilatation.
 No evidence of a pseudoaneurysm, splenic or portal vein thrombosis.
 The liver, spleen, adrenals and right kidney are within normal limits.
 The left kidney is atrophic, with evidence of cortical scarring.
 No hydronephrosis.
-Apart from colonic faecal loading, bowel is unremarkable.
+Apart from colonic fecal loading, bowel is unremarkable.
 No pneumoperitoneum.

 Features are typical of acute pancreatitis, secondary presumably to gall stones.